All Products

 });

-// Specify whether to overwrite an existing object with the same name.
-In this example, this parameter is set to true, which specifies that the operation does not overwrite an existing object that has the same name.
-If an object with the same name exists in the bucket, OSS returns an error.
+// Specify whether to overwrite an existing object that has the same name.
+In this example, this parameter is set to true to prevent overwriting.
+If an object with the same name exists, the program reports an error.

 const headers = {